Skip to code content (skip section selection)

 (1) Every subdivision shall be served by storm drainage facilities, including drain sewers, catch basins, culverts, impoundment ponds, and other facilities required to insure that the waters draining from the developed property, including that drainage from the property in its natural condition and that increased or diverted by reason of the development, shall not be delivered to the area drainage facilities in such volume or rate as to overtax the capacity of the facilities and cause flooding conditions in the event of a 100-year precipitation condition.
 All such drainage facilities shall be designed and installed in accordance with the regulations of the town.

 (2) Engineering and construction on any land within the town shall be carried out in such a manner as to protect neighboring persons and property from damage or loss resulting from excessive stormwater runoff, soil erosion, or deposition upon private property or public streets of water-transported silt and debris.

-(3) Drainage plans and studies shall be submitted for review by the Department of Planning and Development.
+(3) Drainage plans and studies shall be submitted for review by the Department of Engineering and Development Services.

 (a) These plans and studies shall be prepared by a design professional currently registered to practice in the state, with his or her stamp affixed.

 (b) Profile for drainage pipes shall be included and will show existing ground line, finished grade, drainage structures, intersecting sanitary sewers and other intersecting underground utilities.